y-t99/gossy/README.md

 #### Membership

-1. `invite`: the user has been invited to participate in the room, but is not yet participating.
+1. `invite`: The user has been invited to participate in the room, but is not yet participating.
-2. `joined`: the user can send and receive events in the room.
+2. `joined`: The user can send and receive events in the room.
-3. `knocking`: the user has requested to participate in the room, but has not yet been allowed to.
+3. `knocking`: The user has requested to participate in the room, but has not yet been allowed to.
-4. `banned`: the user is not allowed to join the room.
+4. `banned`: The user is not allowed to join the room.
-5. `leave`: the user cannot send or receive events in the room.
+5. `leave`: The user cannot send or receive events in the room.

 #### MsgType